RedHatProductSecurity/rapidast/README.md

 * Pull the OWASP ZAP docker image
 ```
 $ podman pull docker.io/owasp/zap2docker-stable
+$ docker pull docker.io/owasp/zap2docker-stable
 ```

+If you're wanting to run on kubernetes or OpenShift cluster you can also install using OLM or helm, see more information on this [README.md](operator/README.md)

 # Basic workflow for a scan
 1. Create config.yaml, place it in config/ and set the config values for your API.
 You can use config/config-template-local.yaml as an example